-Although stem cell therapy is not yet a cure for PD, there is promising evidence to support the ability of this therapy to improve your quality of life and slow the progression of debilitating symptoms.
+Although stem cell therapy is not yet a cure for PD, there is promising evidence to support the ability of this therapy to improve quality of life and slow the progression of debilitating symptoms.

 How Do The Stem Cells Get to My Brain?

 The brain is protected from bacteria, toxins, and viruses by the blood-brain barrier.
 Unfortunately this barrier also prevents the blood stream from efficiently delivering your stem cells to the brain to assist in repair following neurological injury or disease.
-Your stem cells are called upon to perform the important task of improving blood flow to tissues, halting destructive inflammation and further tissue death.
+Your stem cells are called upon to perform the important tasks of repair and regeneration.

 To support the stem cells in performing these jobs effectively, doctors at Okyanos utilize a specifically developed protocol for opening up the blood brain barrier to help deliver stem cells directly to the brain; a technique that has been proven effective in independent studies.

 - First, water-assisted fat harvesting is done to obtain a sufficient amount of adipose (fat) tissue.

 - Approximately 45 minutes before stem and regenerative cell implantation begins, mannitol is administered to facilitate the cells crossing the blood brain barrier for a potentially more efficacious cell delivery.

 References: Fat Tissue: An Underappreciated Source of Stem Cells for Biotechnology (April, 2006) in Trends in Biotechnology.
 Retrieved from http://www.ncbi.nlm.nih.gov/pubmed/16488036.